The-Social-Proof-Foundation/docs/order-book/tokens.md

 Beyond platform-level tokens, we are also exploring the introduction of **User Tokens**, which allow individuals to establish their own social economies.
 These tokens provide a unique opportunity for users to invest in the future success and likeness of a creator, strengthening the connection between supporters and influencers.

-User Tokens can be structured in two ways depending on the community's tolerance:
+User Tokens can be launched in two ways depending on the community's tolerance:

 1. **High-Tier Access (Top 5% of Users)**